Naddour98/Naddour98/README.md

 # Hello 👋

+## This is a summary who I am in the world of data 🤓

 ### Where I was

 🐈 I stumbled upon data analysis in late 2023 when I was writing a paper for a course in my finance master's degree.
 I didn't know I was applying data analysis practices back then but I realized that I enjoyed inferring things from data and answering questions more than I enjoy working with financial data.